adam-push/file-feeder/README.md

 ### --file <String>
 #### Default: files
 File to be used as the source of data, or directory containing files.
 Directories are recursively scanned for files, so this option can be used to instantiate a topic tree or branch easily.
 The file or directory name is used as the topic name.
-However, if a file (or directory) ends with the suffix ".json", the suffix is stripped from the topic name.
+The file suffix is stripped from the topic name (e.g. ".txt", ".json").

-### --json
+### --type
-Create the topics as JSON type, otherwise treat them as Binary.
+#### Default: binary
+The type of topic to create, one of:

+- string
+- JSON
+- int64
+- double
+- binary

 ### --timeseries
 Topics are created as TimeSeries topics.
-The base type is either Binary or JSON (as per the `--json` flag).
+The base type is given by the `--type` flag.

 ### --publishonly
 Set the `PUBLISH_VALUES_ONLY` property on all topics (i.e. disable deltas).